frcr/gotrex/README.md

 var sumry []MarketSummary
 err := publicOne.UseMethod("/public/getmarketsummary?market=BTC-DOGE", &sumry)
 ~~~
 Of course, you'll also have to check the correctness of your formed paths and arguments, as `UseMethod` assumes the provided method and arguments are correct.
-But it handles authorisation, so you don't have to add `"&apikey="`, `"&nonce="` or do any encryption and signing if you use it with `Connector`:
+But it handles authorization, so you don't have to add `"&apikey="`, `"&nonce="` or do any encryption and signing if you use it with `Connector`:
 ~~~go
 c, err := gotrex.NewConnector(key, secret)
 method := "/market/cancel?uuid=" + uuid